KirkHunter/kaggle-airbnb/README.md

 engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.

-- calculate_ndcg.R is a script which allows me to reproduce the unique scoring system used for this competition.
+- calculate_ndcg.R is where I reproduce the unique scoring system used for this competition in order to evaluate my models.
 More on NDCG here https://www.kaggle.com/wiki/NormalizedDiscountedCumulativeGain

 - train.R shows my complete model building process all the way through